 ‘Why did HAL kill the crew?’ is one of the film’s big unanswered questions.
-Some believe the onboard HAL 9000 computer deliberately plotted to hijack the mission and its date with destiny on Jupiter; others, quoting AC Clarke’s novel, say he was driven crazy by a programming Catch-22.
+Some believe the onboard HAL 9000 computer deliberately plotted to hijack the mission and its date with destiny on Jupiter; others, quoting AC Clarke’s novel, ‘2001’, say HAL was driven crazy by a programming Catch-22.

 Did you notice?
 After HAL’s error is discovered, Frank Poole tells Dave Bowman: ‘I’ve got a bad feeling about him’.
 It’s the film’s first reference to feelings.
-Facing a threat they only vaguely understand, the Earthmen regain that old ape intuition – and become human again.
+Facing a threat they only vaguely understand, the Earthmen regain their ape intuition – and become human again.